protostork/micro-tojour/README.md

 - *Helpful side-panes* that show your undone todos `Alt-u` in relation to the current file, cross referenced tags `Alt-i` and a navigable table of content with wordcounts `Alt-o` of your current document.
 - *Markdown goodies* like configurable line comments `Ctrl-/`, advanced markdown syntax highlighting, header and indentation aware block selections `Alt-m`, advanced file management with nnn.

+## Plugin-specific commands

+* `tojour.setupbindings`: Set up tojour's recommended opinionated hotkeys (without clobbering existing config)

+* `tojour.setupbindingsforce`: Force setting tojour's basic opinionated hotkeys (potentially overwriting some of your existing shortcuts, though it will make a backup of your bindings.json)

 ## Plugin-specific options

-* `tojour.setupbindings`: Force setting tojour's basic opinionated hotkeys (potentially overwriting some of your existing shortcuts, though it will make a backup of your bindings.json)

 * `tojour.imageviewer`: will use this executable to open embedded markdown image links, ending in .png, .webp, .jpg, etc. Just use the name of an executable without a path, that can be run from the command line.
 Examples: `feh`, `nsxiv`, `nomacs`, `gimp`, `viu`.
 If empty, will use `xdg-open` to call default associated app.

     default value: ``